sgajbi/performanceAnalytics/README.md

 -   **Flexible TWR Breakdowns:** Aggregate daily performance into monthly, quarterly, or yearly summaries.
 -   **Standard MWR Calculation:** Provides a money-weighted return for analyzing investor performance.
 -   **Advanced Contribution Engine:** Uses the Carino smoothing algorithm to accurately link multi-period position contributions.
+-   **Brinson Attribution Engine:** Decomposes active return into Allocation, Selection, and Interaction effects using Brinson-Fachler or Brinson-Hood-Beebower models.
+-   **Geometric Attribution Linking:** Uses the Menchero algorithm to ensure multi-period attribution effects correctly account for compounding.
 -   **Decoupled Architecture:** All calculation logic is in a standalone `engine` library.

 ---

 ## Setup and Installation